realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 > If your service does not show up in the list, make sure the Namespace is accessible, especially if your Service is located in a folder with an Assembly Definition (which limits how code is accessed).
 Just create a new C# script and try to create a new instance of your Service Manually (var test = new TestService())

-> If you ALSO want your service to be accessibly when hitting Play in the Editor, make sure to also select the **Editor** platform (or select "Everything").
+> If you ALSO want your service to be accessible when hitting Play in the Editor, make sure to also select the **Editor** platform (or select "Everything").
 The system does EXACTLY as it is told and will only try to start your service on the platforms it is told to.

 With your service configured and available to run it is now available from ANYWHERE in your project.